mark-hahn/anysyn/README.md

-# CSYN
+# AnySyn

-## Preprocessor to add coffeescript syntax features to standard javascript

-CSYN is a preprocessor that allows standard javascript to be created using many syntax features stolen from coffeescript.
+## Atom editor: edit javascript source files with custom syntax

+AnySyn is an Atom editor plugin that allows you to edit javascript source files with an alternate syntax.
+For example the word `function` could appear as `->` when editing but when saved the valid javascript `function` keyword would be used.

+The syntax conversion is lossless and one can switch to the new syntax and back to javascript with only changed code differing in format.
+This solves the problem of format changes messing up the git diffs.

+The first alternate syntax supported is very similar to coffeescript.
 When combined with ES6 you get a "language" that is similar to coffeescript but is real javascript with simple syntax substitutions.
+This allows one to work on someone else's javascript file using the "coffeescript" syntax and the file owner would only see javascript.

-CSYN is so simple that it could almost be written with all regex replacements.
-For example the keyword `->` is replaced with `function`.
-A more complex example is the whitespace-significant indentation being replaced by braces.
+AnySyn is so simple that it could almost be written with all regex replacements.
+However, significant-whitespace support such as used in Python and Javascript is more complex and requires using the AST.

-CSYN features are optional which means plain JS is valid CSYN, but converting from JS to CSYN will use all available features.
+In the beginning the syntax will be specified by writing code.
+It will convert JS to the AST, generate the source with the new syntax, and then when saving it will do the opposite.
+Note that a new grammar will need to be written for Atom to match the new syntax.

 ### Motivation

 I have used coffeescript exclusively for four or five years and loved it.
-When I originally looked at changing from coffeescript to ES6 I thought I could never use it because it still uses the horrible C syntax with all the noise.
-Then it occured to me that something like CSYN could fix that.
-You write the code mentally as real javascript but without the noise.
+When I originally looked at changing from coffeescript to ES6 I thought I could never use it because it still uses the C syntax with all the noise.
+Then it occured to me that something like AnySyn could fix that.
+You write the code mentally as real javascript but with easier writing and reading.

-### Features
+### Coffeescript-like syntax Features

-This is a wish-list.
-Some may not be included and I assume more will be added.
+This is a wish-list for the first supported syntax.
+Some features may not be included and I assume more will be added.
+Note that each feature is optional via settings.
+E.g, if you don't like using `<-` for `return` then you can turn off that feature.

-- Works with babel to support most browser versions
 - Significant whitespace, no more ugly pyramid of braces
 - Parens usually not needed in `for`, `if`, or function call
 - Skinny and fat arrows with almost the same semantics as coffeescript